UX Design: How to Handle Feedback

 A well-designed cake looks great, tastes great, and is perfect for the people and occasion it was intended for.
 In the same way, well-designed software solves a problem for its users in a way that looks great and is easy to use.

-After a few rounds of design feedback, projects often go off the rails.
-At this stage, we lose sight of the problem, people start pointing fingers, and designers feel forced to make changes that ruin the design.
-(Have you ever seen this classic comic on The Oatmeal about the process?)
+But projects often fall of the rails due to miscommunication and differences of opinion.
+After a few rounds of feedback and discussion, we often forget to understand the problem at hand, people start pointing fingers, and designers feel forced to make changes that ruin the design.
+(Check out this classic comic on The Oatmeal about the process.)

 Benny’s Bakery